Altinn/altinn-studio-docs/content/about/wordlist.md

 ### Altinn
 Norways E-Governement plattform.
 Launched december 4.
 2003.

+### Altinn Platform
+Altinn Platform consist of supporting services to Altinn Studio Apps.
+Example services are Authorization, Authentication, Profile, Register, Intermediary The platform is based on microservices architecture and is highly scalable.

 ### Altinn Studio
 The web based development tool for end user services.
 Lets the service developer create services that are deployed like a seperate application (app).

 ### Altinn Studio Apps
 Altinn Studio Apps is the solution where the developed apps is deployed.
-It consist of organization clusters and platform cluster with platform functionality like dataservice, authorization ++.
-See Altinn Studio Apps [application architecture](/architecture/application/altinn-studio-apps/) or [deployment architecture]().
+It consist of organization clusters and supporting functionality and infrastructure.
+ See Altinn Studio Apps [application architecture](/architecture/application/altinn-studio-apps/) or [deployment architecture](/architecture/deployment/altinn-studio-apps/).

 ### Altinn Studio Apps environment
 A Altinn Studio Apps environment is a isoleted setup of a Altinn Studio Apps solution.
 There will be 3 environments created in 2019 for Tjenester 3.0 project.
 AT: Testing of the platform, TT: Testing of apps created for the platform, Production: The production environment

+### Altinn Studio Repos
+Altinn Studio Repos is the source control solution for Altinn Studio.
+All apps developed in Altinn Studio can

 ### Api